Your guide to the Rental Mediation Service [blog + infosheet]

 The mediation pilot, announced in February 2021 as part of the court process for housing possession cases, has now closed.
 Here are the key details that you and your landlords should know.

 In February 2021, Housing Secretary Robert Jenrick announced a new mediation pilot in England and Wales, free to landlords and tenants and supporting the current court process for housing possession cases.
 This pilot has now closed, with the government proposing alternative solutions, such as "TDS Resolution, PRS Mediation Service and Resolve by Flatfair, which specialise in resolving disputes in the private rented sector which you may wish to consider".

 Why was the Rental Mediation Service set up?

-The aim of the mediation pilot is to help landlords and tenants reach an "acceptable resolution."
+The aim of the mediation pilot was to help landlords and tenants reach an "acceptable resolution."
 It will also help the parties avoid fees and expenses that come with court hearings, and reach a resolution more quickly.

-How will it work?
+How did it work?

-What happens after mediation?
+What happened after mediation?

 This article is intended as a guide only.
 For full details, visit gov.uk.